adelphi-ed-tech/au-courses/content/design-lab.md

 controlled embroidery machine, and think about ways to integrate "wearable" technology into our designs for function and aesthetics.

+The bulk of our day will be spent actually constructing our vests.
+We will have stations where you can design, sew, embroider, and work on electronic/wearable components.
+During the week we (later) we will also specifically work on 3D printing elements for the vest.
+By the end of the day, you will have the basic vest completed, and will have another week to revise and polish it.

-If you have clothes at home that you want to patch, fix a zipper, add a pocket, replace a button, etc, bring them in.
+**Side quest:** If you have clothes at home that you want to patch, fix a zipper, add a pocket, replace a button, etc, bring them in.
 We will have time durning lunch and after class to work on these projects too!

 {% endcapture %}